 Muscle fatigue occurs when cells don’t maintain a proper level of fluids and that means that your muscles don’t work as well as they should.
 Keep your electrolytes intact and keep your muscles hydrated!

 3. Water keeps your skin looking great!

-When you are under hydrated it makes your skin look dried and wrinkly.
+When you are under-hydrated it makes your skin look dried and wrinkly.
 When you stay properly hydrated it can fix that!
 But don’t go too crazy, once your skin cells are properly hydrated your kidneys will take over and excrete extra fluids.
-This means water is not the fountain of youth, however, it can reduce the amount of dehydration wrinkles!
+This means water is not the fountain of youth, however, it can reduce the number of dehydration wrinkles!